geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex9_DLP Policy_Power_Automate.md

 ‎
 ‎**Important:** You have created a data policy that has one of the two connectors used in your flow (SharePoint) in the **Business data only** group.
 However, Holly has forgotten that she actually has two connectors in her flow; the second connector is **Office 365 Outlook**, which manages the email that is automatically created and sent by the flow.
 This connector remains in the **No business data allowed** **(default)** group.
 ‎
 ‎In practice, you would not implement this policy as you need both connectors used by the flow in the same group.
-Continue on to see how having connectors in both groups impacts the flow.
+Continue on to see how connectors in both groups impact the flow.

-10. In your browser, select the **Manage your flows | Microsoft Power Automate** tab to return back to the **Flows** window that displays your flow in the **Team flows** tab.
+10. In your browser, select the **Manage your flows | Microsoft Power Automate** tab to return to the **Flows** window that displays your flow in the **Team flows** tab.

 11. Select the **Service Request Flow for new/modified tickets**, which displays the detail information about the selected flow.
 ‎